ronaknnathani/gitgraph/README.md

     $ wget http://data.githubarchive.org/2015-01-{01..30}-{0..23}.json.gz

 * [GitHub API] (https://developer.github.com/v3/users/):
-[GitHub Graph] (http://githubgraph.com/) has 12M+ GitHub usernames with their IDs from GitHub API's https://api.github.com/users endpoint.
+[GitHub Graph] (http://githubgraph.com/) has 12M+ GitHub usernames with their IDs from [GitHub's API's] (https://developer.github.com/v3/users/) https://api.github.com/users endpoint.
 Using these  usernames it also collects data regarding who these users are following using https://api.github.com/users/username/following endpoint.
 There are over 4M such records in the database at present.
 Moreover, if the queried username is not in the database, records for that username are collected from the API in real time, stored in the database and results are generated.

- GitHub's API has a rate limit of 5000 calls/hour and around 25 GitHub API access tokens were used to collect data.
+ GitHub's API has a rate limit of 5000 calls/hour and around 25 [GitHub API] (https://developer.github.com/v3/users/) access tokens were used to collect data.
 Thanks to my fellow fellows at Insight and friends in India.

 ## 2. AWS Clusters
 [GitHub Graph] (http://githubgraph.com/) is powered by three clusters on AWS-